Educational Objectives

 1. Educate PA students to practice medicine services in an ethical, safe, legal, and competent manner consistent with state laws.

-• Outcome 1.1 UMB PA students complete a course in the didactic year in legal/ethical issues.
+Outcome 1.1 UMB PA students complete a course in the didactic year in legal/ethical issues.
 During the clinical year, students complete courses in behavioral and social issues, improving quality of care, and issues and trends in healthcare that includes medicolegal issues regarding safe and ethical practice.
-Data from the classes of 2023 and 2024 indicates 100% of students successfully completed these courses with a grade of 83% or higher.
+Data from the classes of 2022, 2023 and 2024 indicates 100% of students successfully completed these courses with a grade of 83% or higher.
+Data for the Class of 2025 will be available upon graduation.

 2. Provide educational and clinical experiences that prepare the PA student to work collaboratively and lead interprofessional teams.

-• Outcome 2.1 Both didactic and clinical year students participate in an annual Interprofessional Education (IPE) Day on the UMB campus.
+Outcome 2.1 Both didactic and clinical year PA students participate in an annual Interprofessional Education (IPE) Day on the UMB campus.
 This event includes students from the Schools of Medicine, Nursing, Pharmacy, Physical Therapy, Social Work and Law.

-• Outcome 2.3 Students work in diverse clinical settings on interprofessional healthcare teams and volunteer in leadership roles in health professions student government across campus.
+Outcome 2.2 Students work in diverse clinical settings on interprofessional healthcare teams and volunteer in leadership roles in health professions student government across campus.
 Since 2016, students participate in interprofessional education opportunities at Area Healthcare Education Centers (AHEC) across the state of Maryland.

 3. Foster a professional environment that underscores the significance of advancing education through further study and continuous learning, emphasizing the application of evidence-based, person-centered healthcare.

-• Outcome 3.1 The program includes courses in biostatistics, epidemiology, social and behavioral theory, improving quality of care in health systems, and library resources to enable students to acquire skills in evidence-based and patient-centered medicine.
+Outcome 3.1 The program includes courses in biostatistics, epidemiology, social and behavioral theory, improving quality of care in health systems, and library resources to enable students to acquire skills in evidence-based and patient-centered medicine.

-• Outcome 3.2 Since 2016, all students have been provided MdAPA membership and attend annual continuing medical educational conferences with an opportunity to showcase their capstone projects.
+Outcome 3.2 Since 2016, all students have been provided MdAPA membership and attend annual continuing medical educational conferences with an opportunity to showcase their capstone projects.

-• Outcome 3.3 Beginning with the Class of 2024, all students are provided with student membership in AAPA to assist in better understanding of continuing education and advanced practice opportunities.
+Outcome 3.3 Beginning with the Class of 2024, all students are provided with student membership in AAPA to assist in better understanding of continuing education and advanced practice opportunities.

 4. Provide students with educational opportunities and a variety of clinical experiences that enable them to recognize social determinants of health and work effectively in all primary care settings including underserved and diverse communities.

-• Outcome 4.1 The program includes courses in epidemiology and clinically applied social and behavioral health theory that address social determinants of health.
+Outcome 4.1 The program includes courses in epidemiology and clinically applied social and behavioral health theory that address social determinants of health.
 Diverse clinical experiences are included during clerkships with rotations in urban, suburban, and rural areas, Federally Qualified Health Centers (FQHC), LGBTQIA+ clinics, and urban hospitals such as the Shock Trauma center in downtown Baltimore.
-Students in the Class of 2024 are completing a gerontology elective clerkship with the UMB Graduate School in Japan.
-The program is working to develop additional global elective clerkship opportunities and anticipate having the second international clinical elective available in summer 2024.

-5. Equip students with the skills and knowledge to excel as effective communicators, educators, and responsible community members.
-Foster the development of critical-thinking skills in the didactic and clinical settings, encouraging students to base their practice on evidence-based, person-centered health care, and instill a commitment to sound ethical values.
+6. Foster the development of critical-thinking skills in the didactic and clinical settings, encouraging students to base their practice on evidence-based, person-centered health care, and instill a commitment to sound ethical values.

-• Outcome 5.3 During the Clinical Correlations course, students complete a telehealth certificate to aid in effective communication, patient education, and patient-centered medicine.
-All students in the Classes of 2022 and 2023 earn this certificate prior to graduation.
-All students of the Class of 2024 successfully earned the telehealth certificate prior to entering the clinical year of the program.
+Outcome 6.3 During the Clinical Correlations course, students complete a AHA telehealth certificate to aid in effective communication, patient education, and patient-centered medicine.
+All students of the Classes of 2022 and 2023 successfully earned the AHA telehealth certificate prior to graduation

-6. Enable students to meet the eligibility requirements and successfully pass the National Commission on Certification of Physician Assistants (NCCPA) certifying examination upon graduation.
+7. Enable students to meet the eligibility requirements and successfully pass the National Commission on Certification of Physician Assistants (NCCPA) certifying examination upon graduation.

-• Outcome 6.1 The UMB PA Program has a 5-year first-time taker average pass rate of 97% on the NCCPA certifying exam.
-This exceeds the national rate of 94%.
+Outcome 7.1 The UMB PA Program has a 5-year first-time taker average pass rate of 95.4% on the NCCPA certifying exam.
+This exceeds the national rate of 93%.
 Exam pass rates for individual cohorts can be found by visiting 5 Year Pance Report

-• Outcome 6.2 Students can meet eligibility requirements for the NCCPA certifying exam as evidenced by attrition rates for the program linked here.
+Outcome 7.2 Students can meet eligibility requirements for the NCCPA certifying exam as evidenced by attrition rates for the program linked here.

 Primary care physician assistants contribute to the care of patients throughout all stages of life.
 Traditionally, they work with a Family Medicine Physician, Internal Medicine Physician or Pediatrician to deliver medical care while integrating all that addresses the physical, mental, emotional and spiritual components.
 They provide reliable care within the context of a team and they work in multiple healthcare settings.
 The University of Maryland Baltimore (UMB) PA Program works to teach its graduates the necessary attitudes, knowledge and skills to serve communities in a compassionate, caring and ethical manner.
 The program has adopted the ACGME Competencies as follows: